Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 }
 ```

-With this, anyone using our design system can easily convert any configured color to a variant of
+With this, anyone using our design system can convert any configured color to a variant of the same
-the same color, even if the base color comes from an outside source and its value has not been
+color, even if the base color comes from an outside source and its value has not been resolved yet.
-resolved yet.

 ```kotlin
 SomeConfiguration {